Halogly/VelocityCommandForward/README.md

 ## ❓ Use case for this?
-* My use case was very niche, I have a discord command that can run minecraft commands (if player is online) and the issue was that the discord bot was running on backend server and so I decided to make a plugin to run proxy commands, such as `/skin`.
+* My use case was very niche, I have a discord command that can run minecraft commands (if player is online) and the issue was that the discord bot was running on backend server, and so I decided to make a plugin to run proxy commands, such as `/skin`.
 * Another common use case is when you install the TAB plugin on Velocity and need to send commands from the backend server to the proxy server, such as `/btab scoreboard` to toggle TAB's scoreboard.
 While executing it manually works fine, if you use custom items from other plugins that are bound to this command, the command may fail to execute.
 In such cases, simply relying on this plugin's commands can resolve the issue of TAB commands not working.